trlabs-phy/thermal_relativity/README.md

 ## Thermal Relativity: Time as a Measurement

-This repository contains Python simulations supporting the **Thermal Relativity** framework, which redefines time as a measurable quantity driven by entropy and expansion.
+This repository contains Python simulations supporting the **Time as a Measurement** framework, which redefines time as a measurable quantity driven by entropy and expansion.

 These simulations focus on the thermodynamic and temporal dynamics of the early universe, specifically spanning the Planck epoch through the onset of cosmic inflation and redshift formation.